andrew-gomez/SubDomainEnum/README.md

 ./SubDomainEnum.sh setup
 ```

-Setup will install all tools listed above (If they are not already installed) and also setup your GO$ environment variables (If they are not already setup).
-If your GO$ environment variables are not already setup you will need to run the setup portion of this script twice.
-The first time the script will provide a list of commands for you to copy and paste into the terminal to configure your environment variables.
-The second time the script will download the necessary tools.
+The setup process will install all necessary tools and configure your GO$ environment variables.
+If any of the tools or environment variables are not already installed or configured, the script will guide you through the process.
+The initial run will provide a list of commands for configuring your environment variables, and a subsequent run will download the necessary tools.

 ## Enumeration